 Finish creating the Okta app integration.

-Create a workforce identity federation pool provider
+Create a workforce identity pool provider

 OIDC

-To create a workforce identity federation pool provider for your Okta app integration, using the OIDC protocol, do the following:
+To create a workforce identity pool provider for your Okta app integration, using the OIDC protocol, do the following:

 To get the client ID for your Okta app integration, do the following: